Style is not how you write.

 And then he sets them free.

-Workshop advice.
 Stop attending workshops.

-Read other writers if you must, but for heaven sakes
+Read other writers if you must,

-save your soul and stay away from how-to workshops.
+and stay away from how-to workshops.

-At best, they'll have you writing like everyone else.
+and creativity and leave you writing like everyone else.

-Keep what little originality you have left from childhood.
+Hold on to what little originality you have left from childhood.

 Protect it.
 Nurture it.
 Let it run wild.
 That's all you have.